-If you're a Wal-Mart or Sam's Club co-branded credit card holder, you're about to get something other than a discount from the store: You're getting a new credit card -- and with it comes a new reason to check up on the benefits of holding a co-branded card.
+If you’re a Wal-Mart or Sam’s Club co-branded credit card holder, you’re about to get a new credit card — and with it comes a new reason to check up on the benefits of holding a co-branded card.

 Wal-Mart and Sam’s Club, like many other retailers, offer two types of credit cards: store-only credit cards and co-branded credit cards.
 Co-branded credit cards are the result of partnerships between retailers and banks or credit card payment networks such as Visa, Discover, American Express and MasterCard, identified by the network logo in the corner of the plastic card.

 Wal-Mart Stores Inc. is making a co-branding partnership change later this year, switching from the Discover Financial Services payment network to MasterCard, according to an April 7 announcement made by the card program’s financing bank, GE Capital.